-We notice that this label assignment process can be approximated by the Bradley-Terry model in \eqref{eq: bradley_terry} when $r(x, y) = C \cdot s(x, y)$ with a large constant $C$ (see Appendix~\ref{apd subsec: score vs reward}), therefore we will assume the detector follows an implicit reward function $r$ to generate $\gD$ from now on.
-Generally for fine-tuning a language model using DPO with preference data from detectors, we have the following theorem characterizing the ability of the fine-tuned model to evade detection (details and proof refer to Appendix~\ref{apd subsec: thm 1 proof}): \begin{theorem} Given a starting reference model $M^{\reff}$ with a low reward, there exists hyperparameter $\beta$ such that the optimal model $M^*$ fine-tuned on the DPO objective in \eqref{eq: loss_dpo} achieves the same expected reward as $H$: $\E_{x \sim \gD, y \sim \pi_{M^*} (\cdot | x)} r(x, y) = \E_{x \sim \gD, y \sim \pi_{H} (\cdot | x)} r(x, y)$. \end{theorem} Intuitively, this result is due to the effect of $\beta$ on the fine-tuned model: the smaller $\beta$ is, the closer $M^*$ approaches optimal reward, while larger $\beta$ results in higher similarity to the reference model.
+Generally, for fine-tuning a language model using DPO with preference data from detectors, we have the following lemma characterizing the ability of the fine-tuned model to evade detection (details and proof refer to Appendix~\ref{apd subsec: thm 1 proof}): \begin{lemma} Given a starting reference model $M^{\reff}$ with a low reward, there exists hyperparameter $\beta$ such that the optimal model $M^*$ fine-tuned on the DPO objective in \eqref{eq: loss_dpo} achieves the same expected reward as $H$: $\E_{x \sim \gD, y \sim \pi_{M^*} (\cdot | x)} r(x, y) = \E_{x \sim \gD, y \sim \pi_{H} (\cdot | x)} r(x, y)$. \end{lemma} Intuitively, this result is due to the effect of $\beta$ on the fine-tuned model: the smaller $\beta$ is, the closer $M^*$ approaches optimal reward, while larger $\beta$ results in higher similarity to the reference model and hence higher quality.
 This is in line with the RL objective in \eqref{eq: rl_ft}, in which the $\beta$ term controls the strength of regularization.

-\textbf{Attacking the LLM using humanized SLM.} The proxy attack operates on the LLM's next-token output distribution by multiplying a logit offset for each token probability.
-This offset is calculated with the ratio between the logits from the proxy-attacker small model $M_{\smm}$ and those from the pre-trained small model $M^{\reff}_{\smm}$.
-Formally, at each time step $t$, given the tokens $y_{<t}$, the probability distribution from a proxy-attacked model $M'$ can be obtained by
+\textbf{Attacking the LLM using humanized SLM.} With a humanized SLM trained on the DPO objective, our proxy attack \modelname operates on the LLM's next-token output distribution by multiplying a logit offset for each token probability.
+This offset is calculated as the ratio between the logits of the proxy-attacker small model $M_{\smm}$ and those of the pre-trained reference small model $M^{\reff}_{\smm}$.
+Formally, at each time step $t$, given the tokens $y_{<t}$, the probability distribution of our proxy-attacker large model $M'$ is calculated as